iterative/dvc.org/content/docs/command-reference/import.md

   > example below).

 - `--no-exec` - create the import `.dvc` file but don't download the target data.
-The No hash values are calculated or saved to the `.dvc` file.
+No hash values are calculated or saved to the `.dvc` file.
 Use `dvc update` to finish the operation later, or `dvc commit` if the data has already been downloaded manually.